See recommended books by BRBA members and others! BRBA's own guide, Pushed and Consented, is available on the Resources page.

 Deborah Fisch, J.D., (Director, Vice President) writes and cartoons at Mama's Got a Plan on the topics of maternity care, midwifery care, and rights in childbirth.
 She maintains a small solo practice in Michigan dedicated to defense of nurses and midwives against state disciplinary board charges.
-She actively advocates for licensure of Certified Professional Midwives and was appointed to her state Board of Licensed Midwifery to draft rules for Michigan Licensed Midwives.
+She actively advocates for licensure of Certified Professional Midwives and was appointed to her state Board of Licensed Midwifery where she drafted rules for Michigan Licensed Midwives practice.

 Susan M. Jenkins, J.D., has advocated for birth rights, with a focus on access to midwifery care, for over thirty years.
 She has served as legal counsel for the American College of Nurse-Midwives (ACNM), the American Association of Birth Centers (AABC), the Big Push for Midwives Campaign (which she co-founded in 2007), various state midwifery and birth rights organizations, and numerous individual clients.
 She is a partner in The Sanchez Law Firm, P.C., headquartered in Washington, D.C.
 Susan is a charter member and co-founder of Texans for Midwifery, and served as counsel during the initial development of the consumer group Where’s My Midwife?
 She is also co-founder, with Rebecca Spence, of the birthlawyers listserv and the Legal Advocates for Birth Options and Rights (“LABOR”) Facebook page, precursors of BRBA, and is a member of Human Rights in Childbirth.
 She has served as co-counsel on amicus briefs filed on behalf of the Missouri Midwives Association, ACNM, AABC, and the parents’ appeal in the custody litigation in the New Jersey c-section informed refusal case.
 She was also instrumental in the development and implementation of federal legislation to mandate Medicaid payment for freestanding birth centers, so that lower-income women might have access to birth center midwife care.
 Susan is married to her law partner, Ernest T. Sanchez, and has one daughter and four grandchildren (midwife-attended), and lives in Albuquerque, New Mexico.